Azure/iotedge-lorawan-starterkit/README.md

 LOG_TO_CONSOLE  true       Log info in docker log (default if omitted).
-Log in to the gateway and use "sudo docker logs lorawannetworksrvmodule -f" to follow the log
+Log in to the gateway and use "sudo docker logs LoRaWanNetworkSrvModule -f" to follow the log

 LOG_TO_CONSOLE  false      No log info in the docker log